pedrocarmo/openrouteservice-hacs/README.md

 - Verify both addresses are valid and reachable
 - Check if transportation mode is appropriate (e.g., some areas may not have wheelchair-accessible routes)
-- Try different route preferences
+- Try a different transportation mode if the current one is not available for the route

 ### Rate limit errors